 During the week, participants take "instrumental methods" mini-classes to learn how to play guitarrón and vihuela, the two characteristic instruments of the mariachi ensemble.
-Classes on guitar, violin, trumpet, and voice are made available to brush up on skills that may be out of practice.
-The highly successful CCSD mariachi educators serve as the instructors for these workshops and over the week, participants are introduced to mariachi methods books, musical arrangements, an assortment of classroom support materials, and successful strategies for teaching this genre of music.
-Maestro José Hernández, Grammynominated professional mariachi performing artist, teaches classes on the nuances of the various performance styles.
-Workshops are centered on helping teachers to develop their pedagogical skills and are offered at three levels-Beginning, Intermediate, and Advanced Pedagogy-to best accommodate the individual needs of the programs of those who are in attendance.
-Over the 10 years of providing this professional development resource, participants like those from SFUSD, MNPS, Barrow County, GA, and Denison, IA have continued to return year after year and describe in great detail how the mariachi programs they subsequently developed in their home districts evolved to encompass additional learning strategies.
+Classes on guitar, violin, trumpet and voice are made available to brush up on skills which may be out of practice.
+The highly successful CCSD mariachi educators serve as the instructors for these workshops and over the week, participants are introduced to mariachi methods books, musical arrangements, an assortment of classroom support materials and successful strategies for teaching this genre of music.
+Maestro José Hernández, Grammy-nominated professional mariachi performing artist teaches classes on the nuances of the various performance styles.
+Workshops are centered on helping teachers to develop their pedagogical skills and are offered at three (3) levels-Beginning, Intermediate, and Advanced Pedagogy-to best accommodate the individual needs of the programs of those who are in attendance.
+Over the ten (10) years of providing this professional development resource, participants have continued to return year after year and describe in great detail how the mariachi programs they subsequently developed in their home districts evolved to encompass additional learning strategies.

-Standards-based curricular materials
+Standards-based Curricular Materials